-- 1. Each group reports their findings from Parts A and B. - 2.
+- 1. Groups report collectively on the rights violations, the government obligations and the actions from Parts A and B. (25 min) - 2.
 Based on these findings, the resource person leads a discussion on the usefulness and impact of writing a report.
+(35 min)